James-VT/MS4_White_Whale_Fundraising/testing.md

 | Obtain full user details in order to be able to apply for Gift Aid on their donations. | Users can opt-in to Gift Aid on each donation they make, and they can save their details by logging in. | [Bottom half of donation form, showing gift aid and save details buttons](assets/features/donationformbottomhalf.png)
 | Host a blog. | A blog is hosted on the site. | [Image of CRUD functionality in the blog](assets/features/blogcrudview.png), [Image of the blog list](assets/features/blogpostsview.png)
 | Encourage interaction with users by allowing registered users to leave comments on blogs and write new posts. | Home page landing text invites users to visit the blog, and full CRUD features are available  | [Image of CRUD functionality in the blog](assets/features/blogcrudview.png), [Image of the blog list](assets/features/blogpostsview.png), [Image of the blog comment form](assets/features/blogcommentform.png), [Image of the home page landing text](assets/features/landingtext.png)

 ---

+# Responsiveness

+This site features many media queries to allow it to appear consistently at all screen sizes.
+I have done this using dev tools (to do this, right click on any page, click Inspect, then along the new bar at the top of the page select the device you'd like to emulate or select responsive and then click and drag the sides), my own two monitors, two separate desktop monitors at work and my Samsung Galaxy S5.
+To assist in ensuring continuity across browsers, I have enlisted the help of AutoPrefixer (credit in Technologies Used).

+---